Monstera Deliciosa Care

 Standard Planter Instructions

-The self-watering containers require a deep and thorough watering of the topsoil after they are first placed.
+The Self-Watering Planters require a deep and thorough watering of the topsoil after they are first planted.
 This is important because the roots of the plants first need to grow into the reservoir in order to drink from it.
-Follow the standard planter instructions for at least four weeks, before testing the reservoir.
-During the dormant seasons, or for plants that have slower growing habits, consider top watering for up to ten weeks.
+Water your plant from the top for two to four weeks before using the reservoir.
+During the dormant seasons, or for plants that have slower growing habits, consider top watering for longer.

-TEST: After the initial top water period, fill the water reservoir until the red indicator reaches half way between the MAX and MIN line.
-If the indicator goes down over the first few days, it means the plant is ready for regular reservoir servicing.
-If not, be sure to continue top watering for a few more weeks, until the red indicator goes down, meaning the plant has started drinking from the reservoir.
+TEST: After the initial top water period, fill the bottom water reservoir.
+If the water in the reservoir is absorbed into the planter, it means the plant is ready for regular reservoir servicing.
+If not, be sure to continue top watering for a few more weeks until the plant has started drinking from the reservoir.

-RESERVOIR SERVICING: Once the indicator goes down, do not refill the reservoir right away.
-Similar to how humans need a breath of air between gulps of water, almost all plants require a drying out period.
-Always allow for the reservoir to empty all the way, and after a drying out period of a few days, be sure to refill it until the indicator reaches the MAX line.
+RESERVOIR SERVICING: Once the reservoir empties on its own, do not refill the reservoir right away.
+Similar to how humans need a breath of air between gulps of water, most plants require a drying out period.
+Allow for the reservoir to empty all the way between watering.
+All plants are different in their needs so the amount of time the reservoir sits empty will need to be determined, but know that for most plants this period is between 1-3 days.

 Recommended Accessories